- Dennis R. Maple

 Our Executive Team helps each and every Goddard School succeed by applying decades of business, education and franchising expertise manage our growth.
 From financing and technology acumen to marketing and operational support, these accomplished professionals guide and shape the direction of our Goddard School system.

-Jacqueline Burls joined GSI in November 2020 as Senior Vice President and Chief School Support Services Officer.
-In her role, Jacqueline provides leadership on brand development, operational excellence and customer engagement to drive long-term growth for more than 500 Goddard Schools across the United States.
+Jacqueline Burls is SVP, chief school support services officer at Goddard Systems, LLC.
+She provides leadership on brand development, operational excellence and customer engagement to drive long-term growth for Goddard Schools across the U.S.

-Previously, Jacqueline served as Chief Operating Officer, Universities South, for Sodexo S.A., a global food services and facilities company.
-In that role, she oversaw a $700M portfolio of 160 universities across 12 states and focused on curating industry-leading services to facilitate student success.
+Previously, Jacqueline served as chief operating officer in the Universities South division for Sodexo S.A., a global food services and facilities company.
+She oversaw a $700M portfolio of 160 universities across 12 states and focused on curating industry-leading services to facilitate student success.

-She has also served as a consultant within the Consumer Business Practices department at Deloitte and as an Investment Banker at Morgan Stanley & Co.
+She has held operations and franchise development leadership positions at Starbucks Coffee Company, Walmart, Inc. and 7-Eleven, Inc. She also served as a consultant within the consumer business practices department at Deloitte and as an investment banker at Morgan Stanley & Co.

-Jacqueline holds a bachelor’s degree in political economy and history from Williams College and a Master of Business Administration degree from Duke University’s Fuqua School of Business.
+Jacqueline holds a bachelor’s degree in political economy and history from Williams College and an MBA from Duke University’s Fuqua School of Business.

-Previously, Tim served as Chief Financial Officer of Wind River Holdings, a privately held investment management firm and parent company of GSI.
-In that role, he was responsible for all accounting, financial reporting, treasury, tax, investment, risk management, banking relationships, budgeting and forecasting aspects of the business.
-He also held board positions for all of Wind River’s operating businesses, including GSI, Samson Rope Technologies, Philadelphia Mixing Solutions, Ltd., and Vixxo Corporation.
+He previously served as chief financial officer of Wind River Holdings, a privately held investment management firm and parent company of Goddard Systems.
+In this role, he was responsible for all accounting, financial reporting, treasury, tax, investment, risk management and banking relationships.
+Tim also held board positions for Wind River’s operating businesses.

 Tim holds a bachelor’s degree from Saint Joseph’s University and received his CPA license in 1987.